 And it has been a pleasure being with you.

-I want to thank Sean's entire staff and Sean, the entire team, for allowing me to sit in for Sean today.
+I want to thank Sean's entire staff and Sean, the entire team for allowing me to sit in for Sean today.

-And a lot to be thankful for.
+A lot going on and a lot to be thankful for.

 And to the men and women of our country who continue to defend us and have defended us.

-I want to say on behalf of all of us, from the entire Sean Hannity broadcast, from everybody at the American Center for Law and Justice, thank you for serving America.
+I want to say on behalf of all of us from the entire Sean Hannity broadcast, from everybody at the American Center for Law and Justice, thank you for serving America.